bazelbuild/bazelisk/README.md

 Bazelisk currently understands the following formats for version labels:
 - `latest` means the latest stable version of Bazel as released on GitHub.
 - A version number like `0.17.2` means that exact version of Bazel.
+It can also be a release candidate version like `0.20.0rc3`.

 In the future I will add support for release candidates and for building Bazel from source at a given commit.